-Article reproduced with kind permission by Business Day Art: Fair Value: Investing in prints By Penny Haw, September 2007
+Investing in prints is well analysed in this article; reproduced with the kind permission of Business Day Art: Fair Value: Investing in prints By Penny Haw, September 2007

 "In the past, people made the mistake of thinking that a print is just a copy of an artwork," says World Art gallerist, Charl Bezuidenhout.
 "It is, in fact, much more than that: The production of a good print requires a great deal of skill, talent and knowledge from the artist and the printer.
 It is a form of artistic expression with its own set of challenges that need to be overcome to produce a good artwork."